influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/https_setup.md

     Unlike CA-signed certificates, self-signed certificates only provide cryptographic security to HTTPS requests.
     They do not allow clients to verify the identity of the InfluxDB server.
     We recommend using a self-signed certificate if you are unable to obtain a CA-signed certificate.
-    With this certificate option, every InfluxDB instance requires a unique self-signed certificate.
+    With this certificate option, every InfluxEnterprise instance requires a unique self-signed certificate.

-Regardless of your certificate's type, InfluxDB supports certificates composed of a private key file (`.key`) and a signed certificate file (`.crt`) file pair, as well as certificates that combine the private key file and the signed certificate file into a single bundled file (`.pem`).
+Regardless of your certificate's type, InfluxEnterprise supports certificates composed of a private key file (`.key`) and a signed certificate file (`.crt`) file pair, as well as certificates that combine the private key file and the signed certificate file into a single bundled file (`.pem`).

-The following two sections outline how to set up HTTPS with InfluxDB [using a CA-signed certificate](#setup-https-with-a-ca-signed-certificate) and [using a self-signed certificate](#setup-https-with-a-self-signed-certificate) on Ubuntu 16.04.
+The following two sections outline how to set up HTTPS with InfluxEnterprise [using a CA-signed certificate](#setup-https-with-a-ca-signed-certificate) and [using a self-signed certificate](#setup-https-with-a-self-signed-certificate) on Ubuntu 16.04.
 Specific steps may be different for other operating systems.